List of tallest buildings in Georgia (country)

 This is a list of the tallest buildings in the country of Georgia.
-Most of Georgia's tallest buildings are in the seaside city of Batumi, including the Batumi Tower, standing at 200 meters tall, is the tallest completed building in Georgia.
-The Axis Towers, standing at 147 meters tall, is the tallest building in Tbilisi.
-The "Year" column indicates the year in which a building was completed.
+Most of Georgia’s tallest buildings are located in the seaside city of Batumi, including Alliance Centropolis Tower C, which stands at 210 meters and is the tallest building in the country to have topped out.
+The Axis Towers, standing at 147 meters, are the tallest buildings in Tbilisi.
+The “Year” column indicates the year in which each building was completed.